A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Results

-The large timing declination proper motion is also unphysical.
+The large timing declination proper motion is also clearly unphysical.
 If Ter5A is indeed a cluster member, its elliptical orbit about the cluster core would never take it on the measured trajectory.
 It cannot even be sensibly ejected in this direction.
+For an ejection, we would expect a direction of proper motion pointing radially away from the cluster, but the timing-measured proper motion is almost perpendicular to that.
 While in principle these results could suggest that Ter5A is not actually a cluster member, this is highly unlikely.
 The observed positive spin frequency derivative practically guarantees cluster membership.

 However, if we instead fit for the position of the pulsar over just a few years of well-sampled, smoothly behaved data at a time, we get results in the RA-direction that are consistent with \textit{Gaia}'s proper motion measurements, as shown in Figure~\ref{fig:positions}.
 However, the declination results are too ridden with systematic errors to draw any conclusions.